 There’s an easy way and a hard way up Guyot.
 We decided to take the challenging route up the east ridge.
 Class 2+ gaining 1,800′ in a little more than a mile.
 Nothing quite says leg burn like a steep uphill rock scramble.

-Squirrel, Nina and I headed up Michigan Creek Road on a windy Sunday summit bound.
+Squirrel, Nina and I headed up Michigan Creek Road with our packs on a windy Sunday summit bound.
+The road stops at the top of Georgia Pass, near Breckenridge, CO.
 We arrived at the base of the mountain a little after 11am.
-It’s nice hiking this time of year – you typically don’t have to worry about bad weather.
+It’s nice hiking this time of year – you typically don’t have to worry about bad weather, so you can start a bit later.
 Another reason for the late start is the complete lack of crowds.
 All three times we have explored this area there hasn’t been another hiker in sight.
 13ers typically don’t see the crowds that 14ers do.
 13ers without a trail up to the summit see even less of a crowd.

 We chattered about this and that, but once we hit the rock we quickly got quiet.
 Nina was struggling as well.
 The boulders were big enough for her to scamper, but not big enough to provide her with stable footing.
 After watching her slip and gut the rocks and get legs caught in the gaps between rocks it became apparent that this was extremely dangerous for her.
 She sensed it too and started to head down.
 Squirrel and I gave each other a glance and decided that it wasn’t worth the risk for her and turned around.